 This is Cuban slang for the time when the level of trust and friendship is broken.
 You don’t want to get this phrase from a good friend; it’s heartbreaking.
 People don’t usually like letting their friends down.

 - José y Luis van a tumbar la guara luego de esa discusión: Jose and Luis are going to break up their friendship after that discussion.

 20. Voy a hacer café

 It means “I’m going to make coffee” literally, but in the Cuban context it’s a phrase used to make visitors understand that it is pretty much the moment to leave.
 You’ll hear your mother say these words if your friends are in your house.
 Of course, they will know what to do.

 - Voy a hacer café: It’s time to go.

-And this is very rare, but in Cuba, it’s common for people to arrive unannounced at other people’s homes.
+This is might seem really strange in other cultures, but in Cuba, it’s very common for people to arrive unannounced at other people’s homes.

 21. No te vayas, espera café

 It is another version of the previous sentence in Cuban slang and it means the same thing: It’s time to go.

 Café looks like a rude word in this language as the meaning literally expresses they’re kicking you out, you would think.
 However, it’s completely different, you’ll learn this is the polite way to ask you to leave.